FELT-Labs/documentation/guides/getting-started.md

 4. Purchase the algorithm
 5. Sign request to start the compute job (training)

-We are starting the training on two datasets; therefore, you will have to approve the set of the above transactions twice.
+We are starting the training on two datasets; therefore, you will have to approve those transactions twice.

 <figure><img src="../.gitbook/assets/guide-approve-tx.png" alt=""><figcaption><p>Screenshot from starting training and approving transactions through MetaMask.</p></figcaption></figure>

 ## Starting Aggregation <a href="#78b8" id="78b8"></a>

 Once you start the local training, you can go to [launched jobs page](https://app.feltlabs.ai/jobs) (you can use **Launched jobs** button).
-Here you can monitor the compute job progress.
+Here you can monitor the progress.

 Once both jobs finish, you can start the aggregation.
 On right side of each local training you have check box which you can use to select which local trainings should be aggregated (you need to select at least 2).
 After selecting jobs to aggregate, you can click **Aggregate** button and start the aggregation.

 <figure><img src="../.gitbook/assets/image (1).png" alt=""><figcaption><p>Displaying job status; selecting jobs to aggregate and starting the aggregation.</p></figcaption></figure>

 After starting the aggregation, the progress bar will pop up.
-You will have to approve some transactions once again (**if you didn't activate the automation**):
+You will have to approve the following transactions:

 1. Sign URLs to access local models
 2. Approve OCEAN token to pay for provider fees